PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:30:00
+Last updated: 2024-04-06 08:30:33
-Random Quote: I mean she just walked out.
-At least when I walk out on a girl I have the common courtesy to sleep with her first.
-It's called manners! - Barney Stinson
+Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar